BobBaoo/BobBaoo/README.md

-- 👋 Hi, I’m **@BobBaoo**.
-A postgraduate student in Jinan University, Guangzhou, Guangdong Province.
+- 👋 Hi, I’m **@BobBaoo**, a postgraduate student in Jinan University, Guangzhou, Guangdong Province.

 - 👀 I major in **neuro-linguistics** with EEG signal.
 And my graduation project is about ***Visual statistical learning*** (VSL).
 Recently, I'm interested in language with brain-computer interface (BCI).
 And I’m currently learning methods of machine learning and deep learning.